ingvarha/mythopoeia/README.md

                  *                                                                  *

-I Paradis kanskje blikket vandrer                               In Paradise perchance the eye may stray fra å stirre på Dagen som aldri forandrer                       from gazing upon everlasting Day til å se dagen skinnende ny over vannet                         to see the day illumined, and renew fra gåte i speil til bilde av det Sanne.                        from mirrored truth the likeness of the True.
+I Paradis jeg kanskje blikket vil sende                         In Paradise perchance the eye may stray fra å stirre på Dagen som aldri vil ende                        from gazing upon everlasting Day til å se dagen skinnende ny over vannet                         to see the day illumined, and renew fra gåte i speil til bilde av det Sanne.                        from mirrored truth the likeness of the True.
 Ser jeg utover det signede land, fra meg selv:                  Then looking on the Blessed Land 'twill see